-The LUT School of Business and Management celebrates its 30th anniversary in 2021.
+The LUT Business School celebrates its 30th anniversary in 2021.
 It employs over 100 people, and 266 students graduated from the school last year.
 The number is higher than ever before in the school's history.

 "Compared to the 110-year-old business school of Aalto University, we still have growing up to do, but we are getting results.
 The quarter for brand-building is 25 years.
 We're not done yet, but we've taken huge leaps forward," Saarenketo ponders.

-Times Higher Education (THE) ranked the LUT School of Business and Management among the top 200 business schools in 2020.
+Times Higher Education (THE) ranked the LUT Business School (former name LUT School of Business and Management) among the top 200 business schools in 2020.
 In early 2021, the international marketing program renewed its five-year EFMD quality label.
 Next, the school will be pursuing a higher-profile AACSB accreditation.

 Saarenketo mentions that more and more business schools have applied for the same quality labels or are in the process of doing so, which means their degree programs are starting to resemble each other.

-According to Saarenketo, the strength of the LUT School of Business and Management lies in the fact that it is one-of-a-kind and proactive.
+According to Saarenketo, the strength of the LUT Business School lies in the fact that it is one-of-a-kind and proactive.
 For example, it was the first in Finland to establish a business analytics program.
 The University of Oulu and Aalto University followed in its footsteps later on.